Golden Knights vs. Stars: Odds, total, moneyline - Stanley Cup Semifinals Game 2

 Golden Knights vs. Stars Betting Trends

-- Dallas has played 50 games this season that finished with more than 5.5 goals.
+- Dallas has combined with its opponent to score more than 5.5 goals in 50 of 96 games this season.

-- The Golden Knights have won 75.0% of their games when they've been a moneyline favorite this season (12-4).
+- In the 16 times this season the Golden Knights have been favored on the moneyline, they have gone 12-4 in those games.

 - The Stars have been the underdog eight times this season, and upset their opponent in four of those games.